azerion/bluestack-sdk-android/Home.md

 ### Interstitial
 #####Init factory

-To create a interstitial you have to init an object with type MNGAdsSDKFactory and set the interstitalListener and the context.
+To create a interstitial you must init an object with type MNGAdsSDKFactory and set the interstitalListener and the context.

 ```
 #!java